Filing employee share scheme information

 When you file, whether it’s in myIR, by paper, or through payroll software you’ll need to include:

-If you have not told Inland Revenue about ESS benefits your company provided in previous years, you will need to let them know by making a voluntary disclosure.
+If you have not told us about ESS benefits your company provided in previous years, you will need to let us know by making a voluntary disclosure.

-There are two options when it comes to deducting and paying tax on ESS benefits.
+If an ESS benefit is in shares, there are two options when it comes to deducting and paying tax.

 Option 1: You deduct and pay the tax on ESS benefits when you're completing your payroll.
 You treat the ESS benefits as lump sum payments, also known as extra pay.